 TFC will exercise due diligence in sorting donated items but cannot be held responsible if items are overlooked.

-TFC will at all times comply with the fundraising standards set out in the Fundraising Regulators Code of Practice in respect of
+TFC will at all times comply with the standards set out in The Fundraising Regulators Code of Practice in respect of vulnerable individuals.

 TFC may at any time, without notice, vary any or all of the above Terms of Business and Operational Procedures.

-including the reasonable cost of management and administration time, will be met by the NFP.
+Should any dispute arise between the parties, the full costs of any resolution, including the reasonable management and administration costs, will be met by the NFP.

 These 08-18 Terms of Business and Operational Procedures replace any previous terms, come into force one month from the date of this correspondence, and represent the only agreement between TFC and the NFP.